 Romney: Promises to cut $500 billion per year from the federal budget by 2016 to bring spending below 20 percent of the U.S. economy and to balance it by 2020, but vital specifics are lacking.
 At the same time would increase military spending, reverse $716 billion in Medicare cuts and cut taxes.
 Defended 2008 bailout of financial institutions as a necessary step to avoid the system's collapse, opposed the bailout of General Motors and Chrysler.
 Stayed silent on the debt-ceiling deal during its negotiation, only announcing his opposition to the final agreement shortly before lawmakers voted on it.
 Instead, endorsed GOP "cut, cap and balance" bill that had no chance of enactment.
 Favors constitutional balanced budget amendment.
 Proposes 10 percent cut in federal workforce, elimination of $1.6 billion in Amtrak subsidies and cuts of $600 million in support for the arts and broadcasting.

 Romney: Supported the federal accountability standards of No Child Left Behind law.
 In 2007, said he was wrong earlier in career when he wanted the Education Department shut because he came to see the value of the federal government in "holding down the interests of the teachers' unions" and putting kids and parents first.
 Has said the student testing, charter-school incentives and teacher evaluation standards of Obama's "Race to the Top" competition "make sense" although the federal government should have less control of education.
-Says increases in federal student aid encourage tuition to go up, too.
-Wants to see private lenders return to the federal student loan program.

 ENERGY and ENVIRONMENT:

 Obama: Ordered temporary moratorium on deep-water drilling after the massive BP oil spill in the Gulf of Mexico, but U.S. produced more oil in 2010 than it has since 2003 and all forms of energy production have increased under Obama.
 Approved drilling plan in Arctic Ocean opposed by environmentalists.
 Proposes Congress give oil market regulators more power to control price manipulation by speculators and stiffer fines for doing so.
-Sets goal of cutting oil imports by half by 2020.
+Sets goal of cutting oil imports in half by 2020.

 Failed to persuade a Democratic Congress to pass limits he promised on carbon emissions.
 Shelved plan to toughen health standards on lung-damaging smog.
 Rejected Keystone XL oil pipeline from Canada but supports fast-track approval of a segment of it.
 Proposes ending subsidies to oil industry but has failed to persuade Congress to do so.